 Three year olds.
 The kind, caring, sweet natured, manipulative, stroppy, uncooperative, helpful, enthusiastic, cheerful little whirlwinds that live among us.
 Communicating with them can be a battle of wills.
 Maintaining a pleasant atmosphere at home without giving in to their every demand can be near to impossible.

 So, I’m here to help.
 It is widely accepted that there are four stages to negotiation.
 So here are 10 tactics for negotiating with a threenager based on those four steps.

 1. Go into battle fully equipped

 The threenager is rapidly becoming a television addict.
 Their favourite programs must be available on request at all times.
-Install NOW TV as the ultimate bargaining tool.
+Install on-demand television as the ultimate bargaining tool.
 Their favourite series and films will always be on.